School Integration By Race & Class: A Movement Reborn?

 In American schools, the segregation of students by race and class and the inequalities of the education provided to those students are two inseparable strands of a single social, political and economic reality with deep roots in our nation’s history.
 It was the virtue of the Supreme Court’s historic 1954 ruling in Brown v.
 Board of Education that it acknowledged this reality, and declared that by its very nature, separate schooling is unequal education that violates the United States Constitution.

 During the late 1960s and 1970s, America made real progress in the desegregation of its public schools, and educational outcomes for students of color and students living in poverty improved as inequality lessened.
 But the Reagan administration initiated policies in the early 1980s that would lead to the resegregation of American schools, undermining the political will to continue down the often difficult but still rewarding road of integration.
 In the subsequent decades, elected officials have concluded that the further integration of American schools was not politically feasible.

 In recent years, however, there have been signs of a resurgent grassroots movement to integrate schools.
-From a variety of perspectives, our panels will examine the state of segregation by race and class in America’s schools, and the promising initiatives and practices that are emerging in the renewed movement to integrate America’s schools.
+From a variety of perspectives, our panelists will examine the state of segregation by race and class in America’s schools, and the promising initiatives and practices that are emerging in the renewed movement to integrate America’s schools.

 Gary Orfield, co-Director UCLA Civil Rights Project; Distinguished Research Professor, UCLA Graduate School of Education & Information Studies